linuxserver/docker-ubooquity/README.md

 ## Setting up the application

+Ubooquity has now been upgraded to [version 2](http://vaemendis.net/ubooquity/article19/ubooquity-2-1-0), and for existing v1.x users we recommend cleaning your appdata and reinstalling due to changes in the application itself making the two versions essentially incompatible with each other.
+Another of the changes in this version is the separating of the admin interface to a different port.
+With version 2 the admin interface is reached at $IP:2203/admin whilst the interface is reached via $IP:2202/.

 This container will automatically scan your files at startup.

 **IMPORTANT**
 Access the admin page at `http://<your-ip>:2203/ubooquity/admin/` and set a password.

-Then you can access the webui at `http://<your-ip>:2203/ubooquity/`
+Then you can access the webui at `http://<your-ip>:2202/ubooquity/`

 ## Info